savino-a/MSC-Project/Notes/The acceleration_decceleration problem.md

 ## Objective

-The objective of the problem is to minimize the amount of energy used by a train to move from point A to point B. In order to do this we must figure the optimal time when the train should be accelerating, coasting or braking.
+The objective of the problem is to minimize the amount of energy used by a train to move from point A to point B. In order to do this we must figure out the optimal time when the train should be accelerating, coasting or braking.

 ## First formulation